-Utah Capitol SALT LAKE CAMPUS:
+SALT LAKE MAIN CAMPUS:

 We have covered parking behind Elevate on Fifth Apts. for 12 staffers, up to 12 spaces west of KFC drive thru for students and LMTs as well as an open parking lot surrounding the school bldg. for clientele and visitors.
-Our security has a 24-hour night vision surveillance system that monitors entrances, exits and several other security-sensitive areas on campus.
+Our security cameras have a 24-hour night vision surveillance system that monitors entrances, exits and several other security-sensitive areas on campus.